Kaohsiung: Arts

 The "Dome of Light" in the concourse of Formosa Boulevard Station of Kaohsiung MRT is one of the world's largest public glass works of art.
 The city also has the Urban Spotlight Arcade spanning along the street in Cianjin District.
 Acknowledged as the largest performance arts center under one roof in the world Weiwuying (the National Kaohsiung Centre for the Arts), opened in 2018.
 The center was designed by Mecanoo.

 Religion

-The religious population of Kaohsiung is mainly divided into five main religious groups: Buddhists, Taoists, Muslim and Christians (Catholics and Protestants).
+The religious population of Kaohsiung may be divided into five main religious groups: Buddhists, Taoists, Muslim and Christians (Catholics and Protestants).
 As of 2015, Kaohsiung City has 1,481 temples, the second highest in Taiwan after Tainan.
 Kaohsiung also has 306 churches.

 Buddhism

 Buddhism is one of the major religions in Taiwan, with over 35% of Taiwan's population identifying as Buddhists.
 The same applies to Kaohsiung city.
 Kaohsiung also hosts the largest Buddhist temple in Taiwan, the Fo Guang Shan Monastery with its Fo Guang Shan Buddha Museum.
 There are also other famous Buddhist temples such as Fengshan Longshan Temple and Hong Fa Temple.